strapi/strapi-starter-gatsby-corporate/README.md

 `http://localhost:8000/preview/<slug>`

-A banner will remain under the navigation to let you know preview mode is and it will allow you turn it off.
+A banner will remain under the navigation to let you know preview mode is on, and it will allow you turn it off.

 ## Customize your corporate site